drogue-iot/blog.drogue.io/content/2021-11-05-introducing-drogue-server/index.md

 But, this is only showing some of the potential.
 Future work includes:

-* Support configuring PostgreSQL, Keycloak and Kafka host and credentials
+* Configuring different PostgreSQL, Keycloak and Kafka host and credentials
-* Support more Drogue Cloud services such as the CoAP endpoint, MQTT integration and Websocket integration services.
+* Expose more Drogue Cloud services such as the CoAP endpoint, MQTT integration and Websocket integration services.

 If you'd like to help out in these areas, join our [community](https://matrix.to/#/#drogue-iot:matrix.org)!